srobo/kitbook/Dropouts-and-reallocating-teams.md

 * A Team Leader would email their LTC informing them of their intention to withdraw from the competition.
 * The LTC emails the Team Coordinator (and Kickstart Coordinator if prior to Kickstart).
+* Efforts should be made to identify any issues that are preventing the team from continuing and solutions found if possible.
+If they would still like to dropout after discussion, then follow procedure below.
 * LTC spreadsheet should be updated.
 * Team Coordinator to update SRYear Teams spreadsheet and other relevant spreadsheets.
 * Team Coordinator needs to re-allocate space to either new team or if no new teams remain, to allocate a second team to an organisation, if requested (taking into consideration successful participation of a second team in previous years’ competitions, by consulting ‘Team Archive’)